Advance Your Career

 - I really love business because it’s like medicine; it’s a profession where you can work on technical problems, build and work in teams, and see tangible results almost immediately.
 I have a passion for supply chain and operations so I would love to use what I’ve learned and be a VP of Operations or a COO.
 That’s a long-term goal that I think would be exciting.
 Plus, as a woman professional, there’s just not a lot of us in roles like that and I would like to be a part of changing that.

 Undergraduate University: Norfolk State University

 Current Employer: Department of Defense Office of the Inspector General

 Current Position: Auditor

 - What appealed to you about William & Mary?

-- How did the Flex MBA program affect how you approached your work, professionally?
+- How did the Part-Time MBA program affect how you approached your work, professionally?